alexbosworth/balanceofsatoshis/README.md

 Commands for working with Lightning balances.

 ```
+bos --help

+// Outputs the commands available

 bos balance

 // Outputs the full balance of the node, including pending, off-chain, on-chain

+bos forwards

+// Outputs a summarized version of peers forwarded towards

 bos inbound-liquidity

 // Outputs the sum total of remote channel liquidity

+bos outbound-liqudity

+// Outputs the sum total of local channel liquidity

+bos probe [paymentrequest]

+// Outputs the results of testing if a payment request can be paid

 ```

 ## Nodes Directory